sudheerj/javascript-interview-questions/README.md

      sentence!";
      ```
      But if you have a space after the '\' character, the code will look exactly the same, but it will raise a SyntaxError.
+139. ### What is an app shell model?
+     An application shell (or app shell) architecture is one way to build a Progressive Web App that reliably and instantly loads on your users' screens, similar to what you see in native applications.
+It is useful for getting some initial HTML to the screen fast without a network.
+140. ### Can we define properties for functions?
+     Yes, We can define properties for functions because functions are also objects.
+     ```javascript
+     fn = function(x) {
+        //Function code goes here
+     }

+     fn.name = "John";

+     fn.profile = function(y) {
+       //Profile code goes here
+     }
+     ```
+141. ### What is the way to find the number of parameters expected by a function?
+     You can use `function.length` syntax to find the number of parameters expected by a function.
+Let's take an example of `sum` function to calculate the sum of numbers,
+     ```javascript
+     function sum(num1, num2, num3, num4){
+         return num1 + num2 + num3 + num4;
+     }
+     sum.length // 4 is the number of parameters expected.
+     ```
+142. ### What is a polyfill?
+     A polyfill is a piece of JS code used to provide modern functionality on older browsers that do not natively support it.
+For example, Silverlight plugin polyfill can be used to mimic the functionality of an HTML Canvas element on Microsoft Internet Explorer 7.